 The technology sector encompasses a broad range of industries.
 Our lawyers align to these different areas through their specialist skills, which include expertise in information technology and telecommunications, manufacturing and engineering, digital business and cleantech and renewables.

-We are heavily involved with tech start-ups through organisations such as Tech London Advocates, TCIO, UKTI and London & Partners.
-We also support technology accelerator programmes and are the sole legal provider to the Microsoft Ventures Accelerator Programme.
+We are heavily involved with tech start-ups through organisations such as Tech London Advocates, Tech City UK and the Department for International Trade and its UK Advisory Network (UKAN).
+We also support technology accelerator programmes.

 We keep pace with the commercial and legal risks and opportunities affecting the technology sector.
 Our lawyers have experience of working in-house and on secondment in the public and private sector.
 We know how important it is to understand the client's technology, grasp issues quickly, and provide informed, pragmatic solutions.
 Our team has a strong track record in acting for customers procuring technology, suppliers providing technology solutions and intermediaries active in the sector.